NeoMurderer/react-native-background-upload/README.md

     ```

 4. Ensure Android SDK versions.
 Open your app's `android/app/build.gradle` file.
 Ensure `compileSdkVersion` and `targetSdkVersion` are 25.
 Otherwise you'll get compilation errors.

-## 3. Expo

-To use this library with [Expo](https://expo.io) one must first detach (eject) the project and follow the normal `react-native link` instructions.
-Additionally on iOS there is a must to add a Header Search Path to other dependencies which are managed using Pods.
-To do so one has to add `$(SRCROOT)/../../../ios/Pods/Headers/Public` to Header Search Path in `VydiaRNFileUploader` module using XCode.

 # Usage